Affine Rigidity Without Integration

 and which is nowhere vanishing, since its value is close to $1$.

-Beyond, by differentiating with respect to $x, x$, to $x, y$, to $y, y$, one solves $F_{x' x'}'$, $F_{x', y'}'$, $F_{y', y'}'$ in terms of $J_{x,y}^2F$, and the same determinant $\Lambda$ appears, as general formulas show (\cite{Bluman-Kumei-1989, Merker-2008}).
-The affine invariancy of the Hessian is well known, and we state a relation that can be verified by a direct computation\,\,---\,\,exercise, some help is provided below.
+Beyond, by differentiating with respect to $x, x$, to $x, y$, to $y, y$, one solves $F_{x' x'}'$, $F_{x', y'}'$, $F_{y', y'}'$ in terms of $J_{x,y}^2F$, and the same determinant $\Lambda$ appears, as general formulas show (\cite{Bluman-Kumei-1989, Merker-2008, Chen-Merker-2020}).
+The affine invariancy of the Hessian is well known, and we state a relation that can be verified by a direct computation.

 \begin{Lemma} One has:

 \end{Lemma}

 This identity can be abbreviated as: